-Of course, many of us have heard of the terms of export and import.
-What is certain is that these activities are vital for a country and significantly affect its economy.
-The more often a country exports, the greater the foreign exchange profits obtained.
-To find out more clearly about what export is, its benefits and objectives, let’s look at the following article.
+Of course, we’ve all heard the export and import of the term.
+What is certain is that these activities are extremely important for a country and have a significant impact on the level of its economy.
+The greater the frequency with which a country exports, the greater the foreign exchange gains obtained.

 Definition of Export and Exporter

 Here are some explanations of exports according to experts:

 Marolop Tanjung (2011: 63) explains the definition of export as the release of goods from the customs area to be send abroad by following the applicable provisions, especially regarding customs regulations.